Koheron/koheron-sdk/README.md

 The SDK is tested on an Ubuntu 22.04 development machine.

 1. Install Vivado.
 Instruments can be built on Vivado versions newer than 2017.2.
 The OS can only be built with Vivado 2017.2.
-The branch [2023.2](https://github.com/Koheron/koheron-sdk/tree/2023.2) uses Vivado/Vitis 2023.2 and includes preliminary Zynq Utrascale support.
+The branch [V1](https://github.com/Koheron/koheron-sdk/tree/V1) uses Vivado/Vitis 2025.1 and is not backward compatible with V0.x.

 2. Install required packages